AnshuGusain1/Arduino-Garage-Assistant/README.md

 -------------------------WHAT THIS IS---------------------------

-This is a garage parking assistant
+This is a garage parking assistant.

-While the car is outside of the garage(considered 200 CM again from sensor), the lights are all off
+While the car is outside of the garage(considered 200CM from sensor), the lights are all off.

 When the car is within 70 and 200 CM of the sensor, all the lights are Green.